gla23/bible-tools/readme.md

   - Verse counts per chapter book and testament (with sum and cumulative totals)
 - Random verse finder
 - A verse reference and mnemonic parsing tool
-- Type declarations for all exports
+- Type declarations for exports

 See the parser in action [here](https://gla23.github.io/bible-tools/)